libp2p/specs/kad-dht/README.md

 * `PUT_VALUE`: In the request `record` is set to the record to be stored and `key` on `Message` is set to equal `key` of the `Record`.
-The target node validates `record`, and if it is valid, it stores it in the datastore and as a response echoes the request.
+The target node validates `record`, and if it is [valid, it then selects](entry-validation) the value to be stored, and stores it in the datastore.
+As a response, the request is echoed, with the `record` updated with the selected value.

 * `GET_PROVIDERS`: In the request `key` is set to a CID.
 The target node returns the closest known `providerPeers` (if any) and the `k` closest known